Who Pays For Mediation Cost in UK

 A common question that arises in relation to fees is who pays for the legal/mediation costs – is it you or your ex-partner?
 Ultimately, this is down to you.
 You and your ex-partner can decide to split all costs equally and fairly, but we know this can be difficult and is not always the case.

 Essentially, whoever applies to the court for divorce, or for a C100 child arrangements form (for example), will have to pay the costs of that application.
-As for mediation, each party will have to pay their own £120 fee for the process.
+As for the mediation cost, each party will have to pay their own £120 fee for the process.
 You are only responsible for paying for your own fee.
 We would recommend attempting to settle financial costs with your ex-partner where this is possible.
 However, this is not always the case.
 Please know that your mediator will assist you in this regard.

 Again, however, should you qualify for legal aid/help with fees, the costs of divorce applications, C100 applications or other court forms can be waivered.
-You can apply for help with fees using the this form and there is support available to you to complete this application, such as Support Through Court.
+You can apply for help with fees using this form and there is support available to you to complete this application, such as Support Through Court.

 OK, what are the next steps?

 The first step is to plan your finances in relation to the potential incurred costs associated with divorce, separation, court proceedings and mediation.
 This article can provide you with some idea, but you may wish to gain further information.
 You can find information on costs of the various court processes online.
 If you need further support – you can seek help from DMS, Support Through Court or a free 30-minute consultation with a solicitor.
+For additional information about divorce and mediation costs, click here.

 See if you qualify for Legal Aid.
 The financial burdens associated with this process can be greatly ameliorated by gaining support from legal aid – the support is there, so see if you are eligible.
 It can take a great strain of the financial burden.
 DMS has a number of webpages that give really helpful information.